Posted by: Brian Monroe - 11/04/2024

 With more than 12 years of experience in the financial services sector, she has witnessed firsthand the devastation that financial crime can have on businesses and communities.

-Prior to joining Feedzai, she spent more than a decade at global banking giant HSBC, where she led global AML remediation and fraud management programs – no easy task, given the bank's well-publicized compliance failures in recent years.
+Prior to joining Feedzai, she spent more than a decade at global banking giant HSBC, where she was a manager as part of a global AML remediation and fraud management program.

 She worked across human, policy and technological fronts to implement new systems, processes, and controls to better detect and prevent illicit activity, transforming compliance from a "tick-the-box" exercise into a strategic priority for the organization.